Methane in Well Water

 Testing for Methane

 A “sputtering” or “spitting” faucet, or a gurgling noise from the well may indicate the presence of methane, or other dissolved gases.
 Visible gas bubbles in a water sample may also be a clue that methane is present.
 The water may appear clear with bubbles, milky, frothy, or have a bluish tint.
 However, the presence of gas bubbles or a sputtering faucet may not be due to methane, but may be due to other dissolved gasses, or air entering the water system.
 Some water testing laboratories can test your water for methane.
 This involves a specialized sample collection process.
 Laboratories are listed in the telephone directory under “Laboratories – Testing.”
-A list of certified water testing laboratories is available on the MDH website.
+A list of accredited water testing laboratories is available on the MDH website.

 Minnesota rules require new wells to have a vented cap or cover.
 The well vent prevents a vacuum, and helps to release gases such as methane or hydrogen sulfide.
 However, older wells may not be vented.
 A variety of well caps are available that have a built-in vent on the underside of the cap.
 Separate down-turned vents are also available.
 It is important to install these caps and vents to properly vent the well, and to prevent flood water, contaminants, or insects and small animals from entering the well.
 Water storage tanks and water treatment tanks should also be vented.
 Vents should extend outside, above the ground surface, and away from any building.